NON-STATE ACTORS IN EDUCATION

 1. Terminology

-The overarching education regulatory framework in Dominica is the 1997 Education Act (amended in 2008), which governs all levels of education from pre-primary education to tertiary level.
-In addition to the public educational institutions, the 1997 Education Act (as amended 2008) includes ‘private school’ and ‘assisted private schools’ as educational institutions that participate in the National Educational System in Dominica.
-A ‘private school’ is defined as an owned, managed, and financed school by a person, religious community, or body attended by twelve or more students continuously for more than eight hours per week.
-An ‘assisted private school’ is referred to as a private school that receives assistance from the State under the 1997 Education Act (1997 amended in 2008).
+The overarching education regulatory framework in Dominica is the 1997 Education Act (as amended in 2008), which governs all education levels from pre-primary to tertiary level.
+Besides public educational institutions, the Act includes ‘private schools’ and ‘assisted private schools’ as national educational institutions.
+A ‘private school’ is defined as a school that is owned, managed, and financed by a person, religious community, or body, which is attended by twelve or more students continuously for more than eight hours per week.
+An ‘assisted private school’ is defined as a private school that receives assistance from the State.

 1. Typology of provision